datafolklabs/cement/README.md

 This project includes a `docker-compose` configuration that sets up all required services, and dependencies for development and testing.
 This is the recommended path for local development, and is the only fully supported option.

-The following creates all required docker containers, and launches an ASH shell within the `cement` dev container for development.
+The following creates all required docker containers, and launches an BASH shell within the `cement` dev container for development.
 ```
 $ make dev